lucasschmidtc/SSQM/SSQM.md

 | MedicalImages                |        381|      99|                           1950.491|               14.502|       0.007|
 | Swedish Leaf                 |        500|     128|                           9026.067|               37.072|       0.004|

 **To evaluate how much more time one would need to classify a dataset using the estimation process we computed the percentage of the shapelets that are within the given length range per dataset**.
-We then summarized this information into the quantiles show below. **Keep in mind that for random sampling we recommended the extraction and evaluation of only 5% of the shapelets**, and the execution of random sampling is just a matter a of generating random numbers.
+We then summarized this information into the quantiles show below. **Keep in mind that for random sampling we recommended the extraction and evaluation of only 5% of the shapelets**, and the execution of random sampling is just a matter of generating random numbers.

 Execution of the Min/Max Estimation process with the quality measure of Information Gain: